 For most therapists and psychologists, WordPress will work perfectly for you and can be customized to your needs.

-The design and aesthetic of your website is very important in creating the best therapist website design possible.
+The design and aesthetic of your website is very important in creating the best therapy website possible.
 When you purchased or built your psychology practice, did you invest in the interior of your facility?
 Of course you did!
 You invested in a high quality waiting room, and a room that makes your patients feel at ease when they speak with you.
 First impressions make a big difference.

 Your website is like your interior, and patients WILL absolutely judge it on how it looks and functions.
 In fact, 75% of people have judged a company’s credibility based on its website design.